denten/denten.github.io/_includes/CV/05-projects.md

-## F. Selected Grants and Collaborations
+## F. Selected Grants and Other Collaborations

 - "Transforming Texts: Computational Approaches to Text Analysis and Visualization" (2019), co-PI with Pamela Smith (Columbia, History) and Steven Feiner (Columbia, Computer Science).